yravikrishna/gen-ai-assessment/README.md

-# PaLM API Text demo
+# Building Generative AI Apps Assessment Starting Point

-This demo is a Python Flask web app that uses the Google PaLM API for generative AI.
+This Python Flask application is a starting point for the Google Building Generative AI Apps Assessment.
+To complete the assessment you need to implement the `search_vector_database` and `ask_gemini` functions in the `main.py` file.

 ## To Run
 1. Clone the repo
-2. Change to the app folder and run the following to create a Virtual Environment:
+2. Change to the application folder (it should be the `gen-ai-assessment` folder) and run the following to create a Virtual Environment:

 ```
 pip install virtualenv
-virtualenv ~/palm-env
+virtualenv ~/genai-asessment
-source ~/palm-env/bin/activate
+source ~/genai-asessment/bin/activate
 ```

 3. Use Pip to install the prequisites